-Fulton Hogan’s Australian Construction business is lead by Peter Kessler, Chief Executive Officer for Construction, supported by General Managers operating in all states and territories and national managers for business development.
+Fulton Hogan’s Australian Construction business is led by Duncan Gibb, Chief Executive Officer for Construction, supported by General Managers operating in all states and territories and national managers for business development.

 Meet the team